briannap6399/sep10-freedom-project/prep/presentation.md

 ## Conclusion
 * Give a brief recap of the Production Experience:
- * "Writing and Planning everything was an absolute rollercoaster.."
+ * "Writing and Planning everything was an absolute roller coaster.."
 * Briefly Revisit Inspirations and Takeaways:
- * "With the experience now being over, I plan to look back at it with fondness, and with the rememberance of the Carousel Strand.
-With a bit of encourgament, you can do anything."
+ * "With the experience now being over, I plan to look back at it with fondness, and with the Carousel Strand in mind.
+With a bit of encouragement, you could literally do anything: Take me and the Carousel Strand as proof."
 * Revisit Proposed Question from before, but while bringing up T.I.P.S:
  * "Now with everything said..
 Would you want to write that 4 Page Essay, but while using T.I.P.S?"
 * Thank the Crowd, before displaying an URL to the Website.